 VCAM PresentersDr.
 James Thompson

-Dr. Thompson, CEO and co-founder of VCAM and a Richmond Top Doc for three years running, will be presenting a lecture on the Science of Addiction.
+Dr. James Thompson, our CEO and co-founder, will be presenting a lecture on the Science of Addiction.
 Dr. Thompson is leading the industry with his compassionate, caring team by providing affordable, comprehensive outpatient care to those experiencing addiction and alcoholism in our community and beyond.
-He co-founded VCAM with a vision, to create an outpatient treatment center that combines the standard tools of addiction medicine- ambulatory detox, and Medication Assisted Treatment (MAT)- with psychiatry, counseling, and recovery coaching, to make individualized treatment plans that encompass the specific recovery needs of his patients.
+He co-founded VCAM with a vision, to create an outpatient treatment center that combines the standard tools of addiction medicine-ambulatory detox, and Medication Assisted Treatment (MAT)-with psychiatry, counseling, and recovery coaching, to make individualized treatment plans that encompass the specific recovery needs of his patients.
 That vision continues to develop with the addition of the Family Program which will be available not only to patients’ families, but to the community at large.